20 Journaling Prompts to Help You Know and Accept Yourself

 - What are you proud of?
 What do you see as your biggest accomplishment?

 - What would you do if you weren’t afraid?

 On this blog, I write a lot about the importance of loving and caring for yourself.
 Answering all 20 questions fully will help you understand yourself better.
 They will probably remind you of events you’d forgotten or bring back feelings you’d pushed deep inside.
 They may help you create new dreams for your life and reconnect with what’s most important.

 All of these things are part of you.
 Invite them into your consciousness and into your actions.
 There’s no need to judge whether they’re right or wrong.
 They are all important parts of you.
 In order to love yourself, you have to first know yourself.
 This is a great place to begin.

-If you’d like a free PDF version of these journaling questions, simply sign-up here for access to the download (and the rest of my Resource Library).
+If you’d like a free PDF version of these journaling questions, simply sign-up below for access to the download (and the rest of my Resource Library).

 ©2016 Sharon Martin, LCSW.
 All rights reserved.